top of page

 NOTE: The photos with a crown in the lower right-hand corner are the ones that are available in the paid version.
 If you use them in the free version, it will create a watermark across the image.
 There is a wide assortment of free images, though.

 Resize the image by clicking and dragging the corners of the image on the little circles located at the corners.
-Canva resizes everything like most Microsoft, Google products - click and drag the corners to resize.
+Canva resizes everything like most Microsoft and Google products - click and drag the corners to resize.
 If you need to crop, click and drag the lines on the sides of the image.

 1. Click the Elements tab from the left-hand bar.

-• Resize the square into a small rectangle and reposition.
+3. Click the square (or other element) into your workspace.
+Resize it using the corners and reposition.
 I use this rectangle as a "button" with text that is a call to action ("click here for more info", "get your guide", etc.)

-ADD TEXT
+ADDING TEXT

 1. Click the Text tab.

-• To change the font, select the text, go to the font section and select the desired font.
+• To change the font, select the text, go to the font section, and select the desired font.

 • A note about fonts: if you are looking for a certain style like handwritten, type handwritten in the font search bar, press the enter key or click the magnifying glass.
 Canva will display all of the fonts it considers handwritten.